Skip to main content

 Now that you understand the difference, is what you learned in this post going to be filed away in the knowledge category or are you going to use this intelligence to make decisions?

-Devin Marsh
+Devin Wagner